Benex254/FastAnime/README.md

 - `--rofi-theme <path>` theme to use with rofi
 - `--rofi-theme-input <path>` theme to use with rofi input
 - `--rofi-theme-confirm <path>` theme to use with rofi confirm
+- `--log` allow logging to stdout
+- `--log-file` allow logging to a file
+- `--rich-traceback` allow rich traceback

 #### The anilist command :fire: :fire: :fire: